trebisky/orangepi/README.md

 3. cores1 - get a second CPU core to fire up (not working)
 3. cores2 - another attempt at a second core (not working)
 3. cores3 - a simple example, pruned back from Kyu sources (rarely works)
-3. cores4 - an extension of cores3 with additional experimenting
+3. cores4 - an extension of cores3 with additional experimenting (not working)
-6. inter_ez - set up the GIC so we get timer interrupts (not working)

-In 2017, I stopped working on these demos.
-My efforts transitioned to getting Kyu to run on the Orange Pi, with general success.
+In 2017, I stopped working on these demos and move my attention to getting Kyu to run on the Orange Pi, with general success.
 Both interrupts and multiple core startup work nicely with Kyu.

-I may never get the "inter_ez" demo to work (but you never know).

-Some things here are unfinished (and not working) and are unlikely to get further attention in this context.
+The "cores" demos will get not further attention in their current form.